quanle-ando/agridence-react-assignment/README.md

 start the project using `npm start`

 ### Note

 - You may choose to any component/UI libraries for the design as we are not looking at how good you are at designing the components :)
 - You do not need to make a Backend API server for this challenge.
 Just use the user.json data.
 - You can store the information you need on redux or local storage.

 ## Requirements

-- As a user, When I login with the correct credential, I should be able to access my personal notes.
+- As a user, When I login with the correct credential, I should be able to access my personal notes (Please use admin/password for the username/password to log in).
 - As a user, When I login with the wrong credential, I should receive a message saying "invalid username/password"
 - As a user, I should not be able to access my personal notes without validating my credential.
 - As a user, I want to be able to add a note in my personal note.